PrimalZed/kobo-book-downloader-vue/README.md

 Creates `dist` folder with files to run with node.
 Can be run with `node dist/index.cjs`, and the web app access at [http://localhost:3000](http://localhost:3000)

-## Create `kbd.exe`
+## Create executables
 1. `git clone https://github.com/PrimalZed/kobo-book-downloader-vue.git` to get source files
 1. `npm ci` to install dependency packages in this workspace
 1. `npm run build`
 1. `npm run publish`

+Creates executable files in the `artifacts/` folder:
+- `kbd.exe` (Windows)
+- `kbd` (macOS Apple Silicon)

-Creates `artifacts/kbd.exe` file.
-Can be moved/shared to run from anywhere, and the web app accessed while running at [http://localhost:3000](http://localhost:3000).
+These can be moved/shared to run from anywhere, and the web app accessed while running at [http://localhost:3000](http://localhost:3000).

+For detailed macOS build information, see [README-M1.md](README-M1.md).

 ## Tech Stack
 This application is built with [`Node.js`](https://nodejs.org/en), [`express`](https://expressjs.com/), and [`Vue.js`](https://vuejs.org/).